mm3509/b9122/syllabus/appendix-exam.md

 - 5 points if you use your phone, your tablet, or another electronic device during the assignment;

-- X points if you don't use Proctorio throughout the exam, where X is 0 if you use Proctorio for more than 2h55min, X is 140 if you use Proctorio for less than 1 hour, and linear in between;
+- X points if you don't use Proctorio throughout the exam, where X is 0 if you use Proctorio for the full 3 hours, X is 140 if you use Proctorio for less than 1 hour, and linear in between;

 - 140 points if you submit late.